Podcasts are an easy way to improve your French comprehension and vocabulary skills

 Improve your comprehension and vocabulary skills with Daily French Pod.
 With a series of well-planned and succinct lessons, these podcasts are a wonderful introduction to the French language.
 They are based on daily situations that may occur in France.
 The lessons are conducted entirely in French.
 The pace of spoken French is normal speed, although it slows down when the speaker is talking directly to the listener.
-Some prior knowledge of French is requested, so these podcasts are not suitable for a complete beginner in the language.
+Some prior knowledge is requested, so these podcasts are not suitable for a complete French beginner.
 The transcripts are available in the pdf format for each listening, which is very useful to verify your comprehension.

 This entertaining podcast website offers “A small slice of a Frenchwoman’s day”.
 Each French podcast focuses on a different daily event, such as going to a museum exhibition, going for a walk, and shopping in an organic store.
 They are presented by native Parisian Laetitia who discusses each day’s event in normal speed French.
 Her diction is clear and the words are easy to understand.
 New podcasts are published regularly, on Tuesdays, Wednesdays and Thursdays, and the transcript is available in the newsletter.